 Related/emerging issues:

+During emergency events, ERCOT may wish to utilize SCT DC Tie import capability at a level higher than the ERCOT MSSC.
+Further work may be done to explore the concept of a dynamic MSSC and the impacts it would have on ancillary services requirements.

 During frequency events, DC Ties can be ramping to export more energy (wrong direction to recover frequency) and not seen by SCED.

 This should be considered regardless of the SCT directives due to the impacts associated with the current DC Ties.